 Free Trial

-Daiichi Sankyo Company, Limited (OTCMKTS:DSNKY) Short Interest Update
+Short Interest in Daiichi Sankyo Company, Limited (OTCMKTS:DSNKY) Expands By 119.0%

 Daiichi Sankyo logo with Medical background

-Daiichi Sankyo Company, Limited (OTCMKTS:DSNKY - Get Free Report) saw a large growth in short interest in May.
+Daiichi Sankyo Company, Limited (OTCMKTS:DSNKY - Get Free Report) was the recipient of a significant growth in short interest in the month of May.
 As of May 31st, there was short interest totalling 64,600 shares, a growth of 119.0% from the May 15th total of 29,500 shares.
-Approximately 0.0% of the shares of the stock are sold short.
-Based on an average daily trading volume, of 643,400 shares, the days-to-cover ratio is presently 0.1 days.
+Currently, 0.0% of the shares of the company are sold short.
+Based on an average trading volume of 643,400 shares, the short-interest ratio is presently 0.1 days.

-Separately, Nomura Securities upgraded shares of Daiichi Sankyo to a "strong-buy" rating in a research report on Friday, June 6th.
+Separately, Nomura Securities upgraded Daiichi Sankyo to a "strong-buy" rating in a research note on Friday, June 6th.

-Check Out Our Latest Research Report on DSNKY
+Check Out Our Latest Report on Daiichi Sankyo

 Daiichi Sankyo Company Profile